 World Contraception Day

 World Contraception Day was launched on 26th September 2007 to empower young people to make informed decisions about their sexual and reproductive health.
-While World Contraception Day continues to campaign to raise awareness about contraception and safe sex so every pregnancy becomes a planned one, The Office of National Statistics reported that 24% of all conceptions in the UK lead to termination of pregnancy in 2018.
+World Contraception Day continues to campaign to raise awareness about contraception and safe sex so that every pregnancy becomes a planned one.
+The Office of National Statistics reported that 24% of all conceptions in the UK led to termination of pregnancy in 2018.

 One recent study revealed that over 85% of women and 70% of men have admitted to having unsafe sex in the past year and sexually transmitted infections are continuing to rise with Public Health England reporting that in 2019 there were 468,342 new sexually transmitted diagnoses in the UK.